 When it comes to the field of medicine, there are often times when a person is injured or becomes ill during their course of treatment even when the medical professional performs within the standard of care appropriate for the situation.
 Therefore, this can make it difficult to prove with a reasonable degree of certainty that the adverse outcome was “caused” by the medical professional.

 If you or somebody you love has been injured due to the careless or negligent actions of a medical professional, please seek legal assistance today.
-At the Weitz Firm, our skilled and experienced team will thoroughly investigate your case in an effort to secure the following:
+At The Weitz Firm, LLC, our skilled and experienced team will thoroughly investigate your case in an effort to secure the following: